SanyingYi/CSCI596-Final-Project/README.md

 ![band lsh example](image-1.png)

 ## Implementation Methods
 We will parallelize the LSH using MPI and OpenMP target.
-Both the MinHashing and Banded LSH function are possible to be parallelized.
+Both the MinHashing and Banded LSH functions are possible to be parallelized.
 * MinHashing: There are n documents which need to generate the signatures.
 For each document, there are x hash functions to be applied to y rows to get the signature with x numbers.
 We will split them to 2 MPI nodes, while each node has an OpenMP master thread with league of teams.
 Each team will deal with one document, with OpenMP pragma directive to parallelize the nested loops regarding the hash functions.
-Below are the architecture design:
+Below is the architecture design:
 ![minhash architecture](minhash.png)

 * Banded LSH function：We will get candidate pairs from b bands.
 For each band, we need to check for each document if its signature pieces are the same as others.
 If so, they are the candidate pairs.
 We will split b bands to 2 MPI nodes, while each node has an OpenMP master thread with league of teams.
 Each team will deal with one band, with OpenMP pragma directive to parallelize the nested loops for the comparisons between every pair of signature pieces.
-Below are the architecture design:
+Below is the architecture design:
 ![Banded LSH architecture](banded_lsh.png)